bormando/selenium-tools/README.md

 ### Drag & Drop
 There is a known drag & drop bug that reproduces in frameworks that use [webdriver](https://github.com/w3c/webdriver) to send commands to browser.
-This bug is a webdriver's issue and it's unknown when it's going to be fixed (or if it's going to be fixed at all).
+This bug is a webdriver's issue, and it's unknown when it's going to be fixed (or if it's going to be fixed at all).
 Current solution uses JavaScript code to simulate drag & drop action on web page.
 It works in most of the cases when it doesn't work in [Selenium](https://github.com/SeleniumHQ/selenium).